Nico-Shock/Arch-Linux-Helper-Script/README.md

 **Troubleshooting:**

 - If you get a question about adding the "Garuda Build" key, press **no** because while system upgrade it will fail completely and you need to manually install the CachyOS repos again.

+### **Infos:**

+- Make sure that the pre-release script can break things because it's still in development and, because of that, it makes the script very unstable.
+- The script does not install a desktop environment for you.
+- AMD driver installation is not there yet (don't want to add it yet).